PASTAplus/content-x/templates/resources/working-with-groups.md

 ### 4. Add a Member to the New Group

 Once you have the "Sol Worshiper" group created, it is time to add one or more members to the group.
-Select the radio button to left of the "Sol Worshiper" group entry.
-In the "Add Users" field, search for "msobol" and select him in the search result.
+Select the radio button to left of the "Sol Worshiper" group entry in the "Group Details" panel.
+In the "Add Users and Groups" field of the "Members" panel, search for "msobol" and select him in the search result.

 Notes:

-- The "Add Users" search field allows you to search for a user by name, email or EDI identifier.
+- The "Add Users or Groups" search field allows you to search for a user by name, email or EDI identifier.
 - You cannot add a group to another group.
 Only individual user profiles can be added to a group.

 ### 5. Remove a Member from the Group